International Radio and Television Organisation: History

+Since 1948, the BBC began preparing to establish a new broadcasting organization.
+On 19 May 1948, the OIR issued a statement from Brussels declaring itself "the sole representative European body in the field of broadcasting."
+Throughout 1949, a series of consultations were held to resolve the current crisis, with the central meeting being the August meeting of the IBU Council and the heads of the OIR and the BBC in Stresa, Italy.
+The Italian broadcaster RAI, a member of both conflicting organizations, hoped to mediate the disputed issues.
+However, after several meetings, the old differences could not be resolved, and the meeting was deemed a failure.

+At the same time, in Stresa, at the initiative of the BBC, a Western European consensus began to emerge: if the OIR did not agree to change its charter to suit British broadcasting, United Kingdom would begin creating a new union with a core of Marshall Plan countries.
+The Belgian, French, Italian, and Dutch delegations immediately made it clear that they were prepared to leave the OIR, provided a new union was created and after consultations with national authorities.
+Three months later, at the OIR General Assembly in Brussels in November 1949, broadcasters from Belgium, France, Italy, and the Netherlands announced their withdrawal from the OIR.
+They were joined by broadcasters from Luxembourg, Monaco, Morocco, Tunisia, Lebanon and Egypt.

-In 1950 some members (mostly western European) left the organization to form the new European Broadcasting Union (EBU), among them Belgium, Egypt, France, Italy, Lebanon, Luxembourg, Monaco, Morocco, Netherlands, Tunisia and Yugoslavia.
+In 1950, some members (mostly western European) left the organization to form the new European Broadcasting Union (EBU), among them Belgium, Egypt, France, Italy, Lebanon, Luxembourg, Monaco, Morocco, Netherlands, Tunisia and Yugoslavia.

-Broadcasting organizations from the following countries remained members: Albania, Bulgaria, Czechoslovakia, Finland (also a member of EBU), East Germany, Hungary, Poland, Romania, Syria and the Soviet Union.
+Broadcasting organizations from the following countries remained members: Albania, Bulgaria, Czechoslovakia, Finland (also a member of EBU), Hungary, Poland, Romania, and the Soviet Union (including individual members from the Byelorussian SSR, Karelo-Finnish SSR, Latvian SSR, Lithuanian SSR, Moldavian SSR, Ukrainian SSR and Estonian SSR).

 As a consequence, the OIR headquarters and its Technical Centre was relocated from Brussels to Prague in 1950.
 Staff members from Belgium and other Western countries, some of whom had already been active before the war, stayed on in Brussels and the centre became the technical centre of the new EBU.

 Unlike the EBU, the OIRT was not limited to European and Mediterranean countries and operated as a global organization.
 Members of the organization included countries aligned with the Eastern bloc, such as Cuba, Vietnam, the People's Republic of China and North Korea (although the latter's membership was temporarily inactive after their break with the USSR), as well as the allies of the USSR that were temporarily led by communist parties, such as Nicaragua and the Democratic Republic of Afghanistan, and the African and Middle Eastern states having been temporarily associated or supported by the socialist camp.

+Since 1957, OIRT has established cooperation with the European Broadcasting Union at the level of technical committees, and since 1965, cooperation has begun between the programming committees of these organizations.
+In July 1959, the OIR changed its name to the Organisation Internationale de Radiodiffusion et de Télévision (OIRT).